Skew braces of size $p^2q$ I: abelian type: Introduction

 Recent progress on the classification problem for (skew) braces are, for instance: the classification of braces with cyclic additive group \cite{MR2298848, Rump}, skew braces of size $pq$ for $p,q$ different primes \cite{skew_pq}, braces of size $p^2q$ for $p,q$ primes with $q>p+1$ \cite{Dietzel}, braces of order $p^2,p^3$ where $p$ is a prime \cite{p_cube}, skew braces of order $p^3$ \cite{NZ} and skew braces of squarefree size \cite{squarefree}.

-In this paper we enumerate the left braces of size $p^2q$ and we also provide explicit formulas for braces.
+In this paper we enumerate the left braces of size $p^2q$ where $p$ and $q$ are distinct prime numbers and we also provide explicit formulas for braces.
 In a separate paper (\cite{second_paper}), we deal with the classification of skew braces of size $p^2q$ with non-abelian additive group.

 Skew braces are also related to {\it Hopf-Galois extensions} as explained in \cite{Leandro-Byott}, since they are both in connection with regular subgroups of the holomorph of a group.
-The results of this paper have already been partially proved in \cite{Caranti} (the authors claim that the missing cases are the subject of a second paper in preparation), through the connection between skew braces and Hopf-Galois extensions.
+The results of this paper have already been partially proved in \cite{Caranti} through the connection between skew braces and Hopf-Galois extensions (the authors claim that the missing cases are the subject of a second paper in preparation).

 We employ the same techniques we used in \cite{skew_pq}, which are based on the algorithm for the construction of skew braces with a given additive group developed in \cite{MR3647970}.
 Indeed, the algorithm allows to obtain all the skew braces with additive group $A$ from regular subgroups of its holomorph $\Hol(A)=A\rtimes\aut{A}$.
 The isomorphism classes of skew braces are parametrized by the orbits of such subgroups under the action by conjugation of the automorphism group of $A$ in $\Hol(A)$, \cite[Section 4]{MR3647970}.